thoughtbot/maintaining-open-source-projects/book/03-git.md

 * Will you or your team want to maintain it?
-* Will the author be reachable for support, answer questions that the community will have around that feature, fix related bugs?
+* Will the author be reachable for support, answer questions that the community will have around that feature and fix related bugs?
 * Will you like maintaining that piece of software?
 * Do you see it bringing in more value than cost?

-Say “no” when you believe the addition will not be helpful to the project, the team maintaining it, and by extension the users.
+Say “no” when you believe the addition will not be helpful to the project, the team maintaining it and by extension, the users.

 If you internally feel like saying “no” but you can’t find the way to do it, remember how leaders of popular open source projects and organizations work: